google/WebFundamentals/src/content/en/updates/2018/08/watch-video-using-picture-in-picture.md

 First, check out the [implementation status page] to know which parts of the API are currently implemented in Chrome and other browsers.

-Here's what you can expect to see in a near future:
+Here's what you can expect to see in the near future:

 - Picture-in-Picture will be supported on Android O.
-- MediaStreams (WebRTC) will work with Picture-in-Picture.
+- MediaStreams from `MediaDevices.getUserMedia()` will work with Picture-in-Picture.
 - Web developers will be able to [add custom Picture-in-Picture controls].

 ## Resources {: #resources }